 - Edible gardens provide opportunities for green thumbs to tend tiered DIY veggie patches!

 Tiered backyard with multiple levelled zones

-Integrated retaining within boundary fences
+How to level ground with integrated retaining within boundary fences

 All of the above retaining options are perfect if you’re after a tiered backyard solution.
 However, some are after a single-level, completely flat backyard.
 And to achieve this, there is only one DIY solution…

 Traditionally, the only way to completely level a backyard was to add a retaining wall along the boundary and then install a separate fence on top.
 However, this was a costly, timely affair, not to mention a pretty cumbersome DIY job.
 On the other hand, with ModularWalls, DIYers can install a single product — a fence and retaining wall in one and seamlessly integrate up to 750mm of retaining into their boundary fences!

 Now you have multiple options on how to level ground and inspiration on what you can achieve.
 You’re all set to begin transforming your sloping block.